JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/graph-okta.md

     is revoked and cannot be used again.
 Tokens are also only valid if the user who created the token is also active."

+NOTE: JupiterOne pulls in information regarding whether or not Okta Support has access to a given account.
+This query currently requires the supplied token to have Super Administrator privileges, but will be skipped without failing the rest of the data ingestion if Read Only Administrator or Organization Administrator are provided instead.

 ### In JupiterOne

 1. From the configuration **Gear Icon**, select **Integrations**.